Precepts (Our Purpose)

 I was ordained High Priestess for Church of the Earth at Imbolc 2014.
 Living in many places has given me a broad experience of Paganism, spirituality, & life.
 My spare time seems to involve cutting & pasting, and attempting to acquire ALL THE COLORS!

-Richard Moore – Council Chair
+Richard Moore – Trustee

 I have been a solitary practitioner of various pagan traditions since 1997, and I have been attending services at the Raleigh Church of the Earth since 2011.
 I am an elementalist and a student of British folklore and Celtic druidism.

-Tamara – Council Secretary, Membership Chair
+Tamara – Council, Membership Coordinator

 Pagan by birth, COTE member by choice.
 Council Secretary for CotE, Pagan Pride Raleigh Co-Local Coordinator, and a nifty little dancer too.

-Jenny – Council, Treasurer
+Jenny – Trustee

 Although I had long considered myself a pagan, I didn’t explore those beliefs until joining COTE.
 I follow my own path, fully embraced my calling as a Green witch and found folks as silly and crazy as me.
 I'm usually the one knitting. ^_^

-Allison – Council, Librarian
+Allison – Trustee, Librarian

 I have always been a pagan at heart; it just took me a while to realize it.
 I lean strongly towards Wicca in my spiritual path, but I find that every path has wisdom to offer.

-Dodde – Council, Librarian
+Dodde – Council Secretary, Librarian

 All my life I was a Pagan and didn't know it.
 Now I am following an Eclectic path full of discovery.
 Here, I get to learn/experience all sorts of amazing things with fantastic people.
 Lucky me!

-Heather – Council, Family Programs/Education Coordinator
+Heather – Trustee, Family Events Coordinator

 I like to refer to myself as a Kitchen Witch, since most of my Magicks and all of my ingredients come right from the pantry.
 Celtic-Heathen Kitchen Witch, if I had to give a full label.
 Proudly walking the Pagan Path showing the kids to do the same.